ahundt/cis/doc/intro.rst

 Introduction
 ============

 PA1
 ---

 The purpose of PA1 was to develop an algorithm for a 3D point set to 3D point set registration and a pivot calibration.
-The problem involved a stereotactic navigation system and an electromagnetic positional tracking device.
+The problem involved a stereo tactic navigation system and an electromagnetic positional tracking device.
 Tracking markers were placed on objects so the optical tracking device and an electromagnetic tracking device could measure the 3D positions of objects in space relative to measuring base units.
 These objects were then registered so that they could be related in the same coordinate frames.
 Pivot calibration posts were placed